naroga/redis-cache/README.md

 ## Usage

-`naroga/redis-cache` extends `predis/predis`, so the client
-object should be constructed with the same parameters as `predis/predis`.
+`naroga/redis-cache` should be constructed with a `predis/predis` client.

 You can check [Predis' documentation here](https://github.com/nrk/predis#connecting-to-redis).